Coat of arms of Peru: Within the Peru-Bolivia Confederation

 From 1836 to 1839, Peru was temporarily dissolved into the Republics of South Peru and North Peru, which joined Bolivia to form the Peru–Bolivian Confederation.

-The South was formed first, thus adopting a new coat of arms: A golden inti sun with four small stars above it (representing Arequipa, Ayacucho, Cuzco and Puno, the four groups of the republic).
-The North kept the original coat of arms.
+The South was formed first, thus adopting a new coat of arms: A golden inti sun with five small stars above it (representing Arequipa, Ayacucho, Cuzco, Litoral and Puno, the four groups of the republic) and four flags behind it.
+The North used a variant version of the original coat of arms.

 After the dissolution of the Confederation, the old Republic of Peru was restored to its 1836 composition, as were its national symbols.

 1950 modification

 This is the coat of arms used today and is a modification of the second version.
 Until 1950, the coat of arms was a symbol of both the nation and the state, and presented some difficulties in its design.
 These generated that, months after its creation, that the seals of ministries modified the law, cutting the width of the shield to design the cornucopia comfortably, and getting rid of the escorting flags.

 The last modification was in March 1950, during General Manuel A. Odría’s administration.
 In this way, the coat of arms was split in halves, and the lower section became the largest, rather than the smallest.
 The national coat of arms was created simultaneously as a heraldic symbol of the State.